srivastavaman/Analog-Clock/README.md

 # Analog-Clock
-Making analog clock using javascript
+Making analog clock using HTML CSS and JavaScript